 Block on Trump's Asylum Ban Upheld by Supreme Court

-Most state attorneys general have departments dedicated to consumer protection that may be able to handle claims against mechanics.
+Most state attorney generals have departments dedicated to consumer protection that may be able to handle claims against mechanics.
 Or you can consult with an experienced consumer protection attorney near you.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.